How to Outsource Software Development: 10 Simple Steps

 • Development and deployment timelines

-With everything finalized, the last step in the software development process is to choose communication channels for keeping a track of the development progress.
+With everything finalized, the last step in the software development process is choosing communication channels to track the development progress.

 Some of the most trusted communication channels include: